This post contains affiliate links

 Instructions

-Whisk together Shaoxing wine, soy sauce, and sesame oil in a small bowl.
+- Make the Sauce: Whisk together the Shaoxing Cooking wine, soy sauce, and sesame oil in a small bowl.
 Set aside.

 Cook With Us!